 What happens if a commercial space launch vehicle explodes upon takeoff?
 The FAA’s “indemnification program” allows the government to share the cost with industry against injuries or property damage in such a potential disaster.
 Although that kind of insurance has not been used in more than 200 launches, the current program expires at the end of the year.
 So during a House Science space and aeronautics subcommittee hearing on June 6, lawmakers considered whether to extend the program, ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Lawmakers Discuss Renewing FAA Space Launch Insurance".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Lawmakers Discuss Renewing FAA Space Launch Insurance".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.